 In conclusion, this report provides everything a prospective dealmaker needs to know about option and evaluation alliances.

-Global Option and Evaluation Partnering Terms and Agreements in Pharma, Biotech and Diagnostics 2010-2016 provides the reader with the following
+Global Option and Evaluation Partnering Terms and Agreements in Pharma, Biotech and Diagnostics 2010-2016 provides the reader with the following key benefits:

 In-depth understanding of option and evaluation deal trends since 2010